engineerjoe440/stanley-solutions-blog/content/more-servers-in-the-basement.md

 backup file storage server to start sharing the load of all my git backups, etc. to some rugged machinery.

 Anyway... check it all out!!!

+### Update:

+I've got even more computers now!
+Take a look!

+They're working to host Nextcloud, Gitea, Prometheus, Rainloop, Grafana, and more!